Please note that the library is currently offering online services only. Our operating status will be reassessed as conditions change around COVID-19.

 As of 6:00 PM, Sunday, March 15, the library is closed to non-library personnel.
 This includes Bender Library, the Music Library, the University Archives, the Curriculum Materials Center, and Anderson Computing Complex.
 Printing services will also be unavailable onsite.
 Online services are available through the library website.
 If you need support, please contact the appropriate unit or individual, via email, and we will respond as quickly as possible.

 If you have a locker in the building containing your belongings, please contact LibOperations@american.edu.
 We will make arrangements for you to retrieve them and for you to return your key.
-NOTE (3/27): This service is currently scheduled to resume on April 13th.
+NOTE (3/31): This service is currently on hold.
+Our operating status will be reassessed as conditions change around COVID-19.

 For general questions about library operations during the closure, please contact LibInfoDesk@american.edu.